shantanuroy04/quant-market/README.md

 This project is **for educational purposes only**.

 Stock market predictions generated by this tool **should not be considered financial advice**.
+Always perform your own research before making investment decisions.